-- 1. Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - TCIS Therapeutic Crisis Intervention Strategies - 2.
+- The District utilizes trained multidisciplinary Threat Assessment Teams at each building to evaluate threats and implement the appropriate mitigation strategies.
+The District provides support and record keeping for the activities of each team. - Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - TCIS Therapeutic Crisis Intervention Strategies - 3.
 Training for school staff working in an incident control capacity may include: - a.
 Individual and group de-escalation techniques - b.
 Non-violent conflict resolution skills and - c.
 Peer mediation - d.
 TCIS- Therapeutic Crisis Intervention Strategies - 3.
 Mentoring programs: - My Brother's Keeper (MBK) - Peekskill Girls Empowerment Movement & Sisterhood (GEMs) - 4.
 The District may provide de-escalation techniques and nonviolent conflict resolution training to other staff annually.
 Each building has some staff trained in nonviolent conflict resolution. - 5.
-Training may be available during staff development sessions, on conference days and via on-demand web-based training modules. - 6.
-Procedures relating to building security including utilization of staff and security equipment are as follows:12
+Training may be available during staff development sessions, on conference days and via ondemand web-based training modules. - 6.
+Procedures relating to building security including utilization of staff and security equipment are as $\,$ follows: 24